Xe/site/blog/v-vaporware-2019-06-23.markdown

 Coincidentally, the compiler uses about as much disk space as it leaks during the compilation of "Hello, world".

-Please build my Dockerfile and compare this disk usage for yourself.
-The resulting image is 700-ish megabytes.
-This is almost 2000% more disk space usage than is claimed on the main page.

 ## HTTP Module

 V has a [http module](https://github.com/vlang/v/tree/master/http).
 It leaves a